dynalogix/USB-HID-Treadmill-Hack/README.md

 Fields:
 * Duration [minutes] (i.e. length of the movie you will watch during workout)
 * Speed - desired speed
-* Acceleration - how quickly reach desired speed: speed increase in 10 minutes (e.g. "6" → will go from 3.0 to 9.0 in 10 minutes)
+* Warm-up / Wind-down time [minutes] - how quickly reach desired speed
 * Sprint - maximum speed during sprint phases
 * Hill - incline increase during "hill" phases
 * Start button - press again to Stop (prompt)
 * Progress - you can edit this and restart a stopped session

+Settings are saved between sessions

 ![Screenshot](active.jpg?raw=true "active")

 * Progress [minutes] - how far into the duration
-* Next [seconds] - until the next change (speed or incline)
+* Next [minutes] - until the next change (speed or incline)
 * Speed - current speed (adjust treadmill if they don't match)
 * Incline - current incline (adjust treadmill if they don't match)
 * [X] - close app (prompt if session active)